 It is important to note that if you need to remove IUCD and don't want to get pregnant, you must use other contraceptive methods at least 7 days before the IUCD removal procedure.
 The sperm stays in the womb for 7 days and may fertilize the egg once the IUCD is removed.

 IUCD affects the menstrual cycle.
 With the hormonal IUCD, the women experience less cramping.
 With this IUCD, most women experience spotting in the first few months, and later, they experience slight bleeding or no periods at all.
 Copper IUCD worsens cramping and make the periods heavier.

 You should contact your doctor in the following cases:

 If you think that your IUCD has fallen out

 One-sided abdominal pain along with delayed periods

 Severe persistent pain after IUCD insertion

 In most cases, the IUCD holds its place until its removal.
 However, in a few cases, the IUCD may fall out.
-If this happens, immediately contact your doctor.
+If this happens, immediately contact the best gynaecologist in Dwarka.
 Your risk IUCD falling increases if: